willnode/blog/en/_posts/2018-06-17-nottorus-after-2-years.md

 ## Closing

-Like everybody has said, this asset has full potential, however it is [not](https://forum.unity.com/threads/395750/page-23#post-3465395) on the right dev -- either he burnout, not enough having sales or just choose to fall into abyss.
+Like everybody has said, this asset has full potential, however it is [not](https://forum.unity.com/threads/395750/page-23#post-3465395) on the right dev -- either he burnout, not enough having sales or just choose to fall into abyss. *(I'll pull my words when he came back)*

 As much I hate and love parts in Nottorus, I have full respect to its creator.
 If he didn't show sign of anything about coming back, we know that somebody has to take over the project or the world will [miss](https://forum.unity.com/threads/395750/page-23#post-3502475) this unique masterpiece of software ever after.